Master Actions and Helicity Decomposition for Spin-4 Models in $3D$: Introduction

-A particular feature of $D=2+1$ space-times is the existence of the so called topologically massive gauge theories reached even for Yang-Mills as well as for gravitational descriptions by augmenting the lagrangians by gauge invariant topological mass terms.
-Such procedure was introduced in the literature by the seminal works \cite{djt1, djt2}.
-In the same line, a series of papers has been suggesting generalizations of such models for different spins, bosonic and fermionic versions, such models are well known as self-dual descriptions, see for example the bosonic examples in \cite{Pilch, aragone1, aragone2}.
-Despite the particle content of such models, in the recent work \cite{Zino}, the authors have demonstrated that the self-dual descriptions suggested by Aragone and Khoudeir are in fact propagating just one massive particle with the desired spin.
-Here, starting from such model we will obtain higher derivative, massive, gauge invariant descriptions which are quantum equivalent to the original theory.
-Besides, we demonstrate that a geometric description can be elegantly used to describe the third and fourth order in derivative models.
+A particular feature of 3D space-times is the existence of topologically massive gauge theories, which can be achieved for both Yang-Mills and gravitational descriptions by adding gauge-invariant topological mass terms to the Lagrangian.
+This procedure was introduced in the seminal works by Deser, Jackiw, and Templeton \cite{djt1, djt2}.
+In the same vein, several papers have suggested generalizations of these models for different spins, both bosonic and fermionic, known as self-dual (SD) descriptions, as seen in the bosonic cases in the works of P.K.Townsend, K. Pilch, P. Nieuwenhuizen, C. Aragone and A. Khoudeir \cite{Pilch, aragone1, aragone2}.